-If you’re nervous going to the dentist because of painful experiences in the past, sedation dentistry may be a good solution for you.
+If you’re nervous and have anxiety about going to the dentist because of previous painful experiences, sedation dentistry may be a good solution for you.
 Be assured you are not the only patient we’ve had with dental fears.
-Dr. Arash Azarbal is very sensitive to the needs of fearful patients.
-He takes time to listen to your concerns and talk with you about sedation dentistry options available at our practice that can help.
+Dr. Arash Azarbal is very sensitive to the needs of fearful patients and he will take the time to listen to your concerns and talk with you about sedation dentistry options available at our practice that can help.

 “There are many key factors that make Dr. Azarbal an absolute pleasure to work with.
 I used to be afraid of going into the dentist’s office, fearing not knowing what is going on.
 Dr. Azarbal won me over with his patience and willingness to explain the procedures.”

 Dr. Azarbal offers three levels of sedation dentistry.
-The first is nitrous oxide, also known as laughing gas.
-This is a mild form of sedation that can completely relax you.
+The first is nitrous oxide, also known as “laughing gas.”
+This is a mild form of sedation that can provide significant relaxation.

-Also known as laughing gas, nitrous oxide is a sedative gas.
+Nitrous oxide is an anxiolytic gas which reduces anxiety.
+It does not make patients unconscious.
 It helps relieve any stress you feel during dental procedures.
 Once your dental work is completed, you will be given oxygen to clear your head.
 The effects of nitrous oxide generally wear off fast, and you’ll be functioning normally and will even be able to drive yourself home from your appointment or return to work.
-Properly administered nitrous oxide is safe and effective.
+Properly administered nitrous oxide is safe and effective for many individuals.

 We sometimes have patients say they are highly resistant to local anesthetic.
 One factor that can contribute to this is that the stress from dental anxiety can cause local anesthetic to wear off and be less effective.
 If this has happened to you in the past, generally a little nitrous oxide will relax you enough that the local anesthetic is able to do its job.

-If you don’t think nitrous oxide will be strong enough for you, we are able to do a stronger IV sedation.
+If you don’t think nitrous oxide will be strong enough for you, we may be able to provide a stronger IV sedation.
 Your comfort is important to us.
 If you have dental anxiety, we can help.
-You may call our office to make an appointment, or you may request an appointment online.

-The second option is a single dose sedative medication given approximately an hour before treatment with or without nitrous oxide.
+Another sedation dentistry option is a single-dose sedative medication given approximately an hour before treatment with or without nitrous oxide.
 The vast majority of patients who want or need sedation can be treated safely using this protocol.
-Under this protocol, medications are administered at the office and combined with nitrous oxide to make you comfortable and anxiety-free during the procedure.
+With this option, medications are administered at the office and combined with nitrous oxide to make you comfortable and anxiety-free during the procedure.
 Oral conscious sedation is not designed to make patients unconscious; rather, it should instigate an extremely relaxed state.
 An additional benefit of oral conscious sedation is that it produces amnesia.
 In fact, many patients are unable to recall the procedure taking place after it is complete.

-A third, stronger form of sedation is IV sedation.
-We have a board-certified anesthesiologist administer the IV sedation or General Anesthesia.
-This is the option we use with our patients who tell us they want to be “out” during the entire procedure.
-You will wake up without remembering the procedure, with your dental work completed.
-The Anesthesiologist in conjunction with the patient will determine which option will be more ideal between IV sedation and general anesthesia.
+Stronger forms of sedation include IV sedation or general anesthesia.
+We have a board-certified anesthesiologist administer these options.
+These are often the techniques we utilize with our patients who tell us they want to be “out” during the entire procedure.
+You will likely wake up without remembering the procedure, with your dental work completed.
+The anesthesiologist in conjunction with the patient will determine which option will be more ideal between IV sedation and general anesthesia.
 The decision will be based on the individual’s medical history and other considerations.

-Sedation dentistry is a broad term that includes all forms of sedation, including nitrous oxide, oral conscious, and IV sedation and General Anesthesia.
-Sleep dentistry specifically refers to IV sedation or General Anesthesia that puts you into a completely unconscious state.
+Sedation dentistry is a broad term that includes all forms of sedation, including nitrous oxide, oral conscious sedation, IV sedation, and general anesthesia.
+Sleep dentistry specifically refers to IV sedation or general anesthesia that puts you into a completely unconscious state.
 This is the rarest type of sedation used.
-If oral sedation is not substantial enough for your needs, sleep dentistry is usually the alternative.
-Sleep Dentistry is recommended for individuals with severe dental phobia who have extensive dental work to complete.
+If oral conscious sedation is not substantial enough for your needs, sleep dentistry is usually the alternative.
+Sleep dentistry is usually recommended for individuals with severe dental phobia who have extensive dental work to complete.

 Most dentists utilize nitrous oxide gas in their practice, and this mild form of sedation can be performed safely by a skilled professional.
 To provide oral conscious sedation and more advanced techniques, additional training is required.
 If IV sedation is to be used, it’s in your best interest to have a board-certified anesthesiologist administering the anesthesia and monitoring you throughout the procedure, as we do at Pasadena Dental Aesthetics.